Fede-stack/SSBM-Self-supervised-Seed-driven-Bayesian-Modeling/README.md

                                   topic_representations = topic_representations)
 ```

-To use the model, refer to `SSBM/ssbm.py`
+To use the models, refer to `SSBM/ssbm.py`